23W-GBAC/blog-muhammad-dawood/blog3.md

 - Plank: 3 sets, hold for 30 seconds each

 ### Day 2: Cardio (choose one)
-- 30 minutes brisk walking or jogging
+- 30 minutes of brisk walking or jogging

 ### Day 3: Rest or light activity